-The Steering Group comprises stakeholders with an interest in the long-term success of the project, who have been overseeing its delivery, being representatives from various teams at the London Borough of Newham, Swan Housing Association, Little Diamonds nursery, and four local residents (Suz as the project manager, a resident from a bordering street who had previously founded another community garden, and two estate residents);
+The Steering Group comprised stakeholders with an interest in the long-term success of the project, who oversaw its delivery, being representatives from various teams at the London Borough of Newham, Swan Housing Association, Little Diamonds nursery, and four local residents (Suz as the project manager, a resident from a bordering street who had previously founded another community garden, and two estate residents);

-The Working Group comprises a rolling membership of local residents who cover a wealth of skills and experience, prioritising those who live in the immediate vicinity and from typically under-represented backgrounds, and have been managing the delivery of the project on the frontline.
+The Working Group comprised a rolling membership of local residents who covered a wealth of skills and experience, prioritising those who live in the immediate vicinity and from typically under-represented backgrounds, and managed the delivery of the project on the frontline.

 Layout and groundworks